prakashngit/Documentation-Assistant/README.md

 A Python application that enables conversational interaction with ReadTheDocs documentation using Retrieval-Augmented Generation (RAG).
 While demonstrated using Gramine SGX's documentation (included by default), the application can work with any ReadTheDocs content that has been locally scraped.
 The system features history-aware retrieval, allowing for natural follow-up questions and maintaining conversation context.

+This project is part of the exercises for the LangChain- Develop LLM powered applications with LangChain course by Eden Marco, and is available via Udemy [here](https://www.udemy.com/course/langchain/learn/).
+See Section 6 in the course for Marco's version of the project.
+The main differences are:
+-  I use Ollama instead of OpenAI for the embeddings
+-  I use Chroma instead of PineCone for the vector store
+-  I have ReadTheDocs of Gramine SGX instead of Langchain for illustration.

+For anyone looking to learn LangChain, I highly recommend Marco's course!

 ## Features
 - ReadTheDocs documentation ingestion and embedding storage
 - Context-aware chat interface that maintains conversation history